mert-othaw/mert-othaw/DT_EN_Phase_5_Prototype.md

 ## Hints

 Don't forget to watch this introduction video before prototyping with Marvel <https://www.youtube.com/watch?v=1439vIj-yDk> !
+Don't forget to sync your Marvel account on your mobile device!

 ## Useful Resources for Own Searches